jallanxjallan/onemanairforce/adaptation/scenes/buying_the_dakota.md

 date: 04 March 1947
 name: Two Bobs buy a Dakota
 status: synopsis
-synopsis: '''Bob Freeberg joins with Bob Walters to purchase a war-surplus Dakota.
-  They agree to equal ownership of the craft, and will equally contribute to making it airworthy.'''
 title: Two Bobs buy a Dakota

 ---
 Bob Freeberg joins with Bob Walters to purchase a war-surplus Dakota.
 They agree to equal ownership of the craft, and will equally contribute to making it airworthy.